Most Affordable Summer Camps in Westchester for Kids

 The Rock Club — New Rochelle

-If your child is interested in indoor rock climbing, the summer camp at The Rock Club (at Pine Brook Fitness) in New Rochelle might be the perfect choice.
-The camp, which has morning or afternoon sessions, is open to kids between the ages of 5 and 15 and will run you $350 for the week, with the possibility of choosing how many of the nine camp weeks work for you.
-Discounts are available and there’s also the option to sign up for just the day, at $95.
+If your child is interested in indoor rock climbing, the summer camp at The Rock Club might be a perfect choice.
+The camp, which has morning or afternoon sessions, is open to kids ages 5-14 and runs $375 for the week.
+There’s also the option to sign up for just a day at $75.

-Westchester County holds camps at a number of different nature centers and preserves throughout the area, including Cranberry Lake Preserve, Lenoir Preserve, Marshlands Conservancy, Read Wildlife Sanctuary, and Trailside Nature Museum, with most weekly sessions ranging from $300 to $350, depending on the location and the child’s age.
-(A few sessions, for high school-age students, run higher than that.)
-Most camps go from 8:30am – 3:30pm, with discounts available.
+Westchester County holds camps at several different nature centers and preserves throughout the area, including Cranberry Lake Preserve, Lenoir Preserve, Marshlands Conservancy, Read Wildlife Sanctuary, and the Trailside Nature Museum, with weekly sessions running $350 for kids entering grades 1 through 6.
+Most camps run from 9am to 3pm for elementary schoolers and older.